jldimond/fish546-2015/Course_Project/Data Records.md

 ######*Acropora millepora*

 The FASTA file Amil_Moya.fasta is a transcriptome for *Acropora millepora* downloaded from NCBI at http://www.ncbi.nlm.nih.gov/nuccore?term=74409%5BBioProject%5D on 2/5/2015.
 It was featured in an article by [Moya et al. (2012)](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-294X.2012.05554.x/full).
+The transcriptome consists of 52,963 contigs.
 The transcriptome was developed from newly settled polyps without symbionts.

 ######*Acropora palmata*

 Apalmata_assembled.fasta is a transcriptome essembly for Acopora palmata downloaded from https://usegalaxy.org/datasets/cb51c4a06d7ae94e/display?to_ext=fasta on 2/19/2015.
 It was featured in an article by [Polato et al. 2011](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0028634).
-The transcriptome was developed from symbiont-free larval tissue.
+The transcriptome was developed from symbiont-free larval tissue and consists of 88,020 contigs.

 ######*Pocillopora damicornis*